bitlayer-org/bitlayer-org.github.io/docs/Learn/Terms/terms-of-service.md

 ## 3. Your Representations and Warranties; Conditions
 To use the Bitlayer Website or Services, you must have the legal capacity to form a binding contract online, either as an individual in your personal capacity or on behalf of an entity.
 By accessing or using Bitlayer’s Website or Services, you represent and warrant that:

-1. **Age and Legal Capacity**: You are at least 18 years old (or the age of majority in your jurisdiction, whichever is greater) and possess the full right, power, and authority to enter into and comply with the obligations under these Terms.
+（1）**Age and Legal Capacity**: You are at least 18 years old (or the age of majority in your jurisdiction, whichever is greater) and possess the full right, power, and authority to enter into and comply with the obligations under these Terms.

-2. **Authorized Use**: You confirm that any account registered in your name will be used solely by you or authorized representatives acting on your behalf, and you will not attempt to access any unauthorized accounts or data within Bitlayer’s systems.
+（2）**Authorized Use**: You confirm that any account registered in your name will be used solely by you or authorized representatives acting on your behalf, and you will not attempt to access any unauthorized accounts or data within Bitlayer’s systems.

-3. **Accuracy of Information**: All information you provide to Bitlayer is accurate, current, and complete.
+（3）**Accuracy of Information**: All information you provide to Bitlayer is accurate, current, and complete.
 You agree to promptly update any information necessary to maintain accuracy and acknowledge that failure to provide accurate information may result in suspension or termination of your account.

-4. **Sanctions Compliance**: You are not:
+（4）**Sanctions Compliance**: You are not:
    - The subject of economic or trade sanctions administered or enforced by any governmental authority or listed on any prohibited or restricted parties list (including lists maintained by the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC), the European Union, any EU member state, the United Kingdom (including HM Treasury), the Cayman Islands, the British Virgin Islands, or the United Nations).
    - A citizen, resident, or organized in a jurisdiction or territory subject to comprehensive sanctions by any of the aforementioned entities.
    - Directly or indirectly controlling any blockchain address listed on a prohibited or restricted parties list.

-5. **Prohibited Activities**: You will not engage in any activity that could disrupt, damage, or impair Bitlayer’s Services, including but not limited to using automated methods to access data without prior approval, attempting unauthorized access, or engaging in activities that violate the rights of third parties.
+（5）**Prohibited Activities**: You will not engage in any activity that could disrupt, damage, or impair Bitlayer’s Services, including but not limited to using automated methods to access data without prior approval, attempting unauthorized access, or engaging in activities that violate the rights of third parties.

-6. **Jurisdiction Compliance**: You are not a citizen or resident of any jurisdiction where the use of the Website or Services would be illegal or would otherwise violate any domestic or international law, rule, statute, regulation, or directive intended to govern or regulate any person, transaction, or activity relevant to the Website or Services.
+（6）**Jurisdiction Compliance**: You are not a citizen or resident of any jurisdiction where the use of the Website or Services would be illegal or would otherwise violate any domestic or international law, rule, statute, regulation, or directive intended to govern or regulate any person, transaction, or activity relevant to the Website or Services.

-7. **Assumption of Risks**: You acknowledge that Bitlayer provides data on an “as-is” basis and cannot guarantee data accuracy or security.
+（7）**Assumption of Risks**: You acknowledge that Bitlayer provides data on an “as-is” basis and cannot guarantee data accuracy or security.
 By using Bitlayer’s Services, you accept the risks associated with data reliance, blockchain interactions, and potential market volatility.

-8. **Conditions of Use**: Bitlayer’s Services are subject to compliance with these Terms, including respect for intellectual property rights and adherence to usage limits specified in Bitlayer’s API documentation.
+（8）**Conditions of Use**: Bitlayer’s Services are subject to compliance with these Terms, including respect for intellectual property rights and adherence to usage limits specified in Bitlayer’s API documentation.
 Breach of these conditions may result in restricted access or account suspension.

 ## 4. Eligibility and Account Requirements
 Bitlayer’s Services are available only to users who comply with all applicable laws and who have reached the age of majority in their jurisdiction.
 Users must provide accurate information upon registration and update their accounts as needed.
 Bitlayer reserves the right to suspend or terminate accounts for any breach or suspected unauthorized access.